jundalisay/spblist/content/en/research/euler/mechanica2/chapter-03d.md

 amb :
 from which equation it is understood that the curve amb does not become imaginary, unless the curve itself AMB were such.
 For because, lest the curve amb is imaginary, it must be that dx < ds, here dx is less than dt, that per se must be less than ds.
-As if the lineEULER'S MECHANICA VOL. 2.
+As if the line
-Chapter 3d.
-Translated and annotated by Ian Bruce. page 486

 AMB is a vertical line, the other amb is possible to be assigned; for on putting AB = c then b = gc and s = t; wherefore for the curve amb this equation is found : the integral of which is :